usaid-cs/yesterday-i-learned/biology.md

 - [Xylitol](https://en.wikipedia.org/wiki/Xylitol) works by starving the bacteria, not by healing the teeth in any way.
 It also has no effect if other sugars are ingested before or after.
 - The [formula for good sleep](https://www.supermemo.com/en/articles/sleep#Formula_for_good_sleep) is "the abstinence from all forms of sleep control such as alarm clocks, sleeping pills, alcohol, caffeine, etc."
 - [Some research](https://medicalxpress.com/news/2018-10-high-variability-metabolic-mortality.html) may suggest eating roughly the same amount of food every day may help you live longer.
-- Heart ‘drop’ typically correlates with a drop in blood pressure, from all the blood vessels that have (vaso)dilated as a part of a fight-or-flight response.
+- Heart 'drop' typically correlates with a drop in blood pressure, from all the blood vessels that have (vaso)dilated as a part of a fight-or-flight response.
 - ["Almost all of the tree comes out of the air"](https://www.youtube.com/watch?v=ifk6iuLQk28) - Richard
 - [Up to 14% of pre-schoolers may have "hypomineralised second primary molars" (HSPM)](https://medicalxpress.com/news/2018-10-kids-prone-dental.html), where the enamel of the second baby molars doesn't develop properly, making them weak and prone to (acid) damage.
 - [C-sections can lead higher risks for future births, including scarring of the womb, uterine rupture, abnormal placentation, ectopic pregnancy, stillbirth, and preterm birth.
 There is also emerging evidence the procedure can have an impact on baby hormonal, physical and immune development.](https://www.dw.com/en/doctors-warn-of-alarming-c-section-epidemic/a-45856378)